techies23/video-conference-zoom/README.txt

 = 3.9.1 April 10th, 2022 =
 * Added: Template for displaying meeting by Post ID with coutdown timer.
 * Fixed: Embed join by browser shortcode fix iframe element view when countdown timer is enabled.
+* Updated: Changed default duration of the meeting to 40 minutes.
+Syncing with Zoom options.

 = 3.9.0 April 7th, 2022 =
 * Added: Filter to allow hierarchical pages.